fatalistix/21206-Labs-2nd-course-CPP/README.md

-# Labs-2nd-course
-Labs 2nd course
+# Here you can find fatalistix's labs from 2nd course